Home | Names | Contact Us |

 Not only did the Mortons prove good friends to the Keenans, but in the years to come the families became very closely united, for both the Keenan boys, Aaron and John, returned and claimed Morton girls as their brides.

 From this centre Henry was at last able to pursue his cherished ambition to search for gold, but old Dame Fortune gave him little encouragement or reward, despite extensive prospecting and much hard work throughout most of the neighbouring fields, extending as far apart as Adelong and Argalong.
-Disappointed with his efforts, Henry decided to try his luck upon the nearby Reedy Flat (now Batlow) and moved their with the family, which had now increased with the arrival of a third child, Eliza.
+Disappointed with his efforts, Henry decided to try his luck upon the nearby Reedy Flat (now Batlow) and moved there with the family, which had now increased with the arrival of a third child, Eliza.

 Once again luck was not with him, for he arrived too late to be in the rich gold strikes and, of course, he was too early to benefit from Batlow's later agricultural development, though it could safely be claimed that he help to pioneer the agricultural side of Batlow's future, for he was known to dig as much as an acre of land by hand to grow vegetables to help provide a living for his growing family.